Salvation: Sin and repentance

-Islam also stresses that in order to gain salvation, one must also avoid sinning along with performing good deeds.
+Islam also stresses that in order to gain salvation, one must avoid sin and perform good deeds.
 Islam acknowledges the inclination of humanity towards sin.
 Therefore, Muslims are constantly commanded to seek God's forgiveness and repent.
-Islam teaches that no one can gain salvation simply by virtue of their belief or deeds, instead it is the Mercy of God, which merits them salvation, as we have to know that by the mercy of god we are doing the good deeds and we are believing in God.
+Islam teaches that no one can gain salvation simply by virtue of their belief or deeds but by the mercy of God.
 However, repentance must not be used to sin any further.
-Islam teaches that God is Merciful.
+Islam teaches that God is merciful.

 Islam describes a true believer to have Love of God and Fear of God.
 Islam also teaches that every person is responsible for their own sins.
-The Quran states;
+The Quran states: